lasaths/HandyPi/README.md

 ## Prerequisites

-- Python 3.12 or higher
+- Python 3.11 or higher (3.11 recommended for Raspberry Pi - piwheels has MediaPipe builds for 3.11)
 - [uv](https://github.com/astral-sh/uv) package manager
 - Camera/webcam connected to your system
 - RabbitMQ server (local or remote)